-The 2015 entry into force of Bill C-8 (the Combating Counterfeit Products Act) addressed many of the legal insufficiencies that hampered Canada's copyright and trademark enforcement regime over the previous decade or more (with the notable exception of the denial of ex officio authority with regard to in-transit infringing goods).49 But Bill C-8 did nothing to address the underlying problem-the lack of resources devoted to copyright enforcement, and the accompanying shortfall in political will to address the problem as a priority.
+The 2015 entry into force of Bill C-8 (the Combating Counterfeit Products Act) addressed many of the legal insufficiencies that hampered Canada's copyright and trademark enforcement regime over the previous decade or more (with the notable exception of the denial of ex officio authority with regard to in-transit infringing goods).
+But Bill C-8 did nothing to address the underlying problem-the lack of resources devoted to copyright enforcement, and the accompanying shortfall in political will to address the problem as a priority.
 A clear change in direction is needed.

 For Canada's main federal law enforcement agency, the Royal Canadian Mounted Police (RCMP), intellectual property crimes in general, and copyright crimes in particular, are neither a strategic nor an operational priority.
 Indeed, the RCMP has been transferring its case files to municipal police forces, which, like the RCMP, too often lack the human and financial resources, and the strategic mandate, to properly investigate IP crimes or to prepare the cases for prosecution.
-Thus, while local police agencies have generally responded well to anti-piracy training programs offered by industry, they are simply not in a position to deal effectively with organized copyright piracy, and thus increasingly fail to pursue even well-documented referrals from industry.
-Recently, local law enforcement has engaged with rights holders regarding a few illegal subscription IPTV cases that involved the more traditional or real-world criminal act of signal theft.
-More resources are needed to address this growing problem.
-On the whole, because Canadian law enforcement remains under-resourced, and too few agencies consider it a priority, the non-statutory barriers to effective enforcement, as identified in parliamentary reports going back more than a decade, remain basically unchanged.50
+Thus, while local police agencies have generally responded well to anti-piracy training programs offered by industry, they are simply not in a position to deal effectively with organized copyright piracy, and thus, increasingly fail to pursue even well documented referrals from industry.
+However, there has been some recent progress.
+For example, recently, local law enforcement has engaged positively with rights holders regarding two separate cases involving infringing subscription IPTV services, including one case in Nova Scotia that includes multiple criminal charges.
+As both matters are ongoing, the ultimate outcome-and the resulting deterrent impact-remain to be determined.
+Given the widespread availability of hundreds of Subscription Piracy services, more resources are needed to address this growing problem.
+On the whole, because Canadian law enforcement remains under-resourced, and too few agencies consider it a priority, the non-statutory barriers to effective enforcement, as identified in parliamentary reports going back more than a decade, remain basically unchanged.

 Similar problems extend to prosecutors and courts in Canada.
 Few resources are dedicated to prosecutions of piracy cases; prosecutors generally lack specialized training in prosecuting such offenses, and too often dismiss the file or plead the cases out, resulting in weak penalties.
-Crown Counsel are now declining training offered by rights holders; since police are no longer referring files to the Department of Justice, there are no cases to prosecute.
-The result is that those few pirates who are criminally prosecuted generally escape any meaningful punishment.51 The weak
+Crown Counsel are now declining training offered by rights